 - onion itself

 - processed powders

 It doesn’t matter if it’s raw or cooked.
 It’s TOXIC.
 Garlic is also toxic, whilst chives, shallots and leeks are harmful to dogs.

 Table scraps aren’t meant for pets.
 If you cook often, consider keeping the dogs out of your kitchen, to avoid an emergency visit to your local emergency vet.

-Keep those puppies safe out there and have a fantastic, healthy and happy Easter Season.
+Keep those puppies safe from harmful Easter treat ingredients for dogs and have a fantastic, healthy and happy Easter Season.